psu-libraries/psulib_blacklight/README.md

     bundle exec foreman start -f Procfile.dev
     ```

+1. Redis is used to manage search sessions.
+By default, it's set to local host on the default port.
+If you need to
+   change this, you can update `settings.yml`.
+Otherwise, ensure that redis is running locally.
+You can install redis
+   via homebrew:
+    ```
+    brew install redis
+    brew services start redis
+    ```

     Note: on a Mac you may be asked by the OS if you want to allow incoming connections to Ruby.
 Because this is a local dev instance, you can choose to deny incoming connections.
 This configuration can be found in the Security & Privacy section of the Systems Preferences.

 ## Indexing